 - DPF warning lights (diesel): Ask if any warning lights have been on recently.
 Have an OBD scan done before purchase on any diesel over 100,000 km.

 - Mileage history: The Golf is Ireland’s most-clocked car on DoneDeal.
-Run the reg through Motorly’s free history check to verify mileage against all previous listings and NCT records.
+Run the reg through Motorly’s free vehicle check to review the marketplace records Motorly has seen.

 VW Golf Prices in Ireland (2026)